top of page

 Geghard Monastery

-Geghard Monastery, a UNESCO-listed gem in Kotayk Province, dates back to the 4th century, founded by St. Gregory the Illuminator.
-Its name, meaning "Monastery of the Spear," comes from the relic said to have pierced Christ’s side, now housed in Echmiadzin.
-Carved into cliffs, it stands as a masterpiece of medieval Armenian architecture.
+Geghard Monastery, a UNESCO-listed gem in Kotayk Province, dates back to the 4th century and was founded by St. Gregory the Illuminator.
+Its name, meaning "Monastery of the Spear," comes from the Spear of Geghard, also known as the Holy Lance—the relic believed to be the weapon used by the Roman soldier Longinus to pierce Jesus Christ’s side during his crucifixion.

 Aerial photo of Geghard Monastery